 - Avoid copyright issues by providing links to content such as articles and videos rather than downloading and posting them.
 The library provides additional guidance on copyright concerns for online teaching.

 - Subject Librarians can suggest sources for finding online content to use in teaching as well as refer you to available services and resources in the library and on campus if you’re not sure who to ask.

 - Librarians can provide research assistance to your students by phone, chat, or video call.
 Direct them to the Book a Librarian service to make appointments online.

-- Good learning is collaborative and social, not competitive and isolated.
+- Good learning is collaborative and social.
 Blackboard has a Discussion Forum feature that allows you to set the stage for student-to-student interaction focused on issues that complement your other materials.

 - Online videos and multimedia: Avoid copyright and bandwidth issues by providing a link to the source rather than downloading the video and inserting it into Blackboard.
 You can also use the Library’s Educational Films Collection for content, public domain images, YouTube videos, websites, professional association videos, etc.

 - Recorded Mini-lectures (video or audio): Create introductory/explanatory videos or